DarrenZZhang/AAAI19_UEAF/README.md

 @inproceedings{wen2021Unified,
   title={Unified Embedding Alignment with Missing Views Inferring for Incomplete Multi-View Clustering},
   author={Wen, Jie and Zhang, Zheng and Xu, Yong, and Zhang, Bob and Fei, Lunke and Liu, Hong},
-  booktitle={AAAI Conference on Artificial Intelligence},
+  booktitle={The Thirty-Third AAAI Conference on Artificial Intelligence},
   year={2019}
 }